target/strelka-docs/README.md

 ## Overview

-Strelka is designed for detailed malware analysis, providing robust scanning capabilities across various file types.
+Strelka is designed for large scale file analysis, providing robust scanning capabilities across various file types.
-The project's documentation is automatically generated and updated through GitHub Actions the latest changes in the `strelka` repository.
+The project's documentation is automatically generated and updated through GitHub Actions the latest changes in Target's [Strelka](https://github.com/target/strelka) repository.

-## How Docs Work
+## Documentation Pipeline

+`strelka-docs` builds and publishes new documents to the `gh-pages` branch.

+This branch is hosted on [GitHub](https://target.github.io/strelka-docs/).

+## Documentation Update Schedule

-Documentation for Strelka is automatically generated to ensure up-to-date information.
-Key sections include:
+Documentation for Strelka is automatically generated:

-- **Strelka Scanners**: Discusses the core analysis components.
+ - Daily @ 2 AM UTC
+ - On Push to Branchs: [`gh-pages`, `main`]

 ## Running Docs Locally